halfflat/arblang/doc/specification/language-proposal.md

 * _Internal concentration_ and _external concentration_ are the intracellular and extracellular concentrations respectively of a species, in the vicinity of the cellular membrane.

+* _Nernst potential_ is the reversal potential for a given ion, as determined by the Nernst equation, governed by membrane temperature, ionic charge, and the internal and external ionic concentrations.

 Not every mechanism class has access to every cellular quantity.
 In particular, only concentration models have access to current densities and molar fluxes.